borkdude/reagami/README.md

 ## `:on-render`

-The `:on-render` can be used to do something after a DOM node is mounted, updated or unmounted.
+The `:on-render` hook can be used to do something after a DOM node is mounted, updated or unmounted.
 It takes 3 arguments: `(fn [node lifecycle data])`

 - `node`: the DOM node that is mounted, updated or unmounted.